 Cooling down after an intense workout is crucial for relaxing muscles and reducing post-exercise soreness.
 Our cool-down routine includes static stretches and deep breathing exercises.
 Static stretches target all major muscle groups, helping to prevent tightness and improve flexibility.

-Deep breathing techniques aid in lowering the heart rate and promoting a sense of relaxation.
-Together, these components enhance recovery and prepare your body for future workouts.
+Deep breathing techniques help lower the heart rate and promote relaxation.
+Together, these components enhance recovery and prepare the body for future workouts.

 Static Stretches